josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-10-tell-step-up-challenge.md

 - Writing blog posts that total X number of words,
 - Reading for X seconds of yoga within the event period, and/or
-- Create a playlist that includes X seconds of easy-listening music to relax to.
+- Creating a playlist that includes X seconds of easy-listening music to relax to.

 ## Wrap up